NaphatCode/Titanic/md/medium.md

 Represented in pie chart, the binary value of survival and gender of the passenger are distributed in a very similar proportion.
 This inspire us to find relationship between Survived-Sex.

-There are also other relationships worth investigating.
-Embarkation port relates to the hometown of the passenger.
-Survived-Embarked relationship could contain the effect of different nationality/hereditary.
-The effect is not necessary a genetic advantage/disadvantage.
-It also include the accessibility to the rescue during emergency, that might differ based on different nationality.
-The relationship between Pclass-Embarked-Survived is also an important relationship that could support this argument.

-The another one is Survived-Sex.
-In practical, gender of the passenger affect survival tremendously, considering that female is prioritized to be rescued first.

 ![piechart]()